Journal of Applied Research in Memory and Cognition

-The Journal of Applied Research in Memory and Cognition (abbreviated JARMAC) is a quarterly peer-reviewed scientific journal covering the study of memory and cognition.
+The Journal of Applied Research in Memory and Cognition is a quarterly peer-reviewed scientific journal covering the study of memory and cognition.
 It was established in 2012 and is published by the American Psychological Association (formerly published by Elsevier) on behalf of the Society for Applied Research in Memory and Cognition, of which it is the official journal.
 The founding editor-in-chief was Ronald Fisher (Florida International University), followed by Paula Hertel (Trinity University).
 The current editor-in-chief is Qi Wang (Cornell University).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.60.
+According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.600.